 The Process of Doctoring

-Companion to Compressed Medicine · You manage the latent true state through a working model in which the diagnosis is one handle
+Companion to Compressed Medicine · You treat the patient, not the label; the diagnosis is one handle in your model of her

 By Sunny Harris, MD

 From the outside, doctoring looks like reaching a diagnosis.
 The diagnosis matters, but it is not what you are managing.
-Every patient has a latent true state: the real condition, trajectory, and reachable futures you cannot see directly, only infer from signals.
-What you can build is a working model of it, and you manage the patient through that model.
-The work is a loop.
-Build the model honestly, reduce the uncertainty that matters, act, and let the patient's response correct it.
-The diagnosis is only one handle inside the model.
-What follows is that loop, one turn at a time.
+The patient is.
+Every patient has an actual state: the real pathology, physiology, and trajectory in the body, which you can never see directly, only infer from partial signals.
+What you build from those signals is a working model of it, and you treat the patient through that model.
+The work is a loop: build the model, reduce the uncertainty that matters, act, and let the response correct it.
+These steps are easier to separate on paper than at the bedside, where they overlap and, in a crashing patient, blur into seconds.
+What follows walks one patient through the loop.

 1 · Observe

-A patient arrives short of breath.
-At first that is almost all you have: a complaint, an appearance, a set of vital signs.
-Behind them is the patient's latent true state, but you cannot see it directly.
+A woman in her late seventies arrives short of breath.
+At first that is almost all you have: she is breathing fast, she looks frightened, her oxygen is low, she has a fever, and her blood pressure is on the soft side.
+Behind those few facts is one real state, but you cannot see it directly.
 You see the shadow it throws.
 Pneumonia throws that shadow.
-So does heart failure, pulmonary embolism, a COPD flare, anemia, acidosis, ischemia, or two at once.
-The same presentation underdetermines the diagnosis: many states fit the few signs you can see.
-The true state is one thing.
+So does heart failure, a pulmonary embolism, a COPD flare, sepsis, or two of them at once.
+The same presentation underdetermines the diagnosis: many states fit the handful of signals in front of you.
+She has one state.
 Your access to it is partial.
 Doctoring begins in that gap.

 Step 1, Observe: a patient figure blurred behind frosted glass, with only a few thin shafts of light (a heartbeat, a breath, a temperature) passing through to the observer.
-The latent true state, seen only through partial signals.
+The actual state, seen only through partial signals.

 2 · Model

-Because the true state is hidden, you cannot honestly name one diagnosis at the start.
-To do so is to invent certainty you don't have.
-What you build instead is a working model, and early on its honest form is a distribution: a weighted set of the states that could be producing these signals.
-That is what a differential diagnosis really is.
-Not a list of diseases to cross off one by one, but your current probability cloud over what may be happening.
-Probably pneumonia.
-Heart failure still plausible.
-Embolism less likely but dangerous.
-Malignancy unlikely today, though it would explain the longer story.
-The discipline is to carry that uncertainty without freezing, to act inside the cloud rather than wait for it to collapse.
+Because her state is hidden, you usually cannot honestly collapse the case to one diagnosis yet.
+Naming a single answer too early invents certainty you don't have.
+What you build instead is a working model, and early on its honest form is a distribution: a ranked set of live possibilities, each weighed for how plausible it is and how dangerous it would be to miss.
+That is what a differential diagnosis is at its best.
+Not a list to cross off one by one, but your current sense of what may be happening, a cloud of possibilities that is denser where the evidence points.
+Pneumonia, likely.
+Heart failure, plausible.
+A pulmonary embolism, less likely but dangerous.
+Hold that spread without freezing, and act inside it rather than wait for it to collapse to one answer.

 Step 2, Model: a luminous probability cloud of overlapping body-silhouettes, some denser and more present than others, one warm-toned figure at the center as the most likely state and a faint, sharply outlined figure at the edge as a dangerous low-probability possibility.